Kong/docs.konghq.com/app/_src/gateway/upgrade-v2.md

 is built on an open-source foundation, any breaking changes in OSS affect all {{site.base_gateway}} packages.

 {{site.base_gateway}} does not support directly upgrading from 1.x to {{page.kong_version}}.
-If you are running 1.x, upgrade to 2.8.2 first and then to 3.0.x and 3.1.x at minimum, finally upgrade to
+If you are running 1.x, upgrade to 2.8.2 first and then to 3.0.x and 3.1.x at a minimum.
+Finally, upgrade to
 {{page.kong_version}} from there.

 In either case, you can review the [upgrade considerations](#upgrade-considerations-and-breaking-changes),